triptease/docs/consent.md

 ### Essential (also known as strictly necessary)

-If the user only gives essential or strictly necessary cookie/storage consent, then Triptease will actually treat this in exactly the same way as `none`.
+If the user only gives essential or strictly necessary storage consent, then Triptease will actually treat this in exactly the same way as `none`.
 So no storage or applications will be allowed.

-We have taken this strict view to align with the GDPR recommendation that only cookie/storage
+We have taken this strict view to align with the [GDPR recommendation](https://gdpr.eu/cookies/) that only storage needed for the functionality of the website be allowed and as a user can still make a booking without Triptease script running it must not be considered strictly necessary or essential.

 | First Party Storage | Third Party Storage | Applications |
 |---------------------|---------------------|--------------|